hernantru943/Covid-19-vaccination-plan/README.md

 # If modeling, what will you predict as your target?

-We will be using a linear model to predict the volume of MTA users in low income communities by station, days and hours vs other stations in NY that are not low income.
+We won't be modelling our data on this first phase of the project.
+Instead, we will be using our data to show some graphics and get initial findings.

 # MVP Goal: